lhao03/lhao03.github.io/content/blog/tech/wsl.md

 date=2021-03-19
 draft=false
 [extra]
-category = ["tech"]
 +++

 I have a really bad habit of not remembering the steps I take to configure stuff.
-So this blog post will serve as a documentation of how I set up WSL2 for my various development needs. <!-- more --> I thought I was on WSL2 but upon checking I was still on WSL1.
+So this blog post will serve as a documentation of how I set up WSL2 for my various development needs.
+I thought I was on WSL2 but upon checking I was still on WSL1.

-## weird os error
+## weird error
 Reason: Operation not permitted (os error 1)
 ```bash
 sudo umount /mnt/c